Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 Screen 3

-Finout helps manage AWS SageMaker costs by providing detailed cost allocation and visibility features, including unit cost per AI and telemetry-based shared cost reallocation.
-This allows for precise tracking of expenses by project, team, or department, even when resources are shared.
-With the "Virtual Tagging" feature, costs can be tagged on-the-fly, enabling refined cost tracking without extensive reconfiguration.
-Real-time monitoring and customizable dashboards provide up-to-date insights, helping identify cost anomalies and staying within budget.
+Finout helps manage AWS SageMaker costs by providing detailed cost allocation and visibility features, including unit cost per AI workload and telemetry-based shared cost reallocation.
+This allows precise tracking of expenses by project, team, or department — even when resources are shared across teams.

 Learn more about Finout’s AI cost management capabilities or book a demo to talk to our experts!